 Recreational boating can be fun, but like any activity involving large machinery or vehicles, it can be dangerous if you’re not prepared.
-In 2011, the US Coast Guard (USCG) reported 4,588 accidents that resulted in 2,613 injuries.
+In 2015, the United States Coast Guard (USCG) reported 4,158 accidents that resulted in 2,613 injuries.
 The number of accidents increased 2.3 percent while the number of injuries decreased 2.4 percent when compared to 2014 data.

 You’ve probably heard of a float plan if you’re a boat owner.
-If you haven’t, read up.
 A float plan can expedite rescue in the event that you’re unable to send out a distress signal or if you’re in a small vessel without means of communication.
 The USCG’s website even has a helpful form you can leave ashore to make sure no detail is forgotten.

-And, if you’re thinking a float plan is unnecessary if you’re going on a lake or other enclosed body of water, think again: Forty-eight percent of accidents (and 46 percent of fatalities) happened in lakes, ponds, reservoirs, dams and gravel pits in 2015, says the USCG.
+And, if you’re thinking a float plan is unnecessary if you’re going on a lake or other enclosed body of water, think again: 41.5 percent of accidents happened in lakes, ponds, reservoirs, dams and gravel pits in 2015, says the USCG.

 It’s common sense to check the weather conditions before heading out on the water.
 “Red sky in the morning, sailor take warning,” right?

 Contrary to what you might think, more deaths happened in calm and choppy waters (at most, 2-foot waves) than rougher waves.
-And according to the USCG’s 2011 report, nearly 74 percent of all accidents happened during the day with good visibility; the peak time for accidents is 2:30-4:30 p.m.
+And according to the USCG’s 2011 report, nearly 73.6 percent of all accidents happened during the day with good visibility.

 Regardless of your plans, keep an eye on wind, water and visibility conditions before casting off.

-The key to your safety on the water is how much effort you put into it.
-Take a class and get informed.
+The key to your safety on the water may be how much effort you put into preparation.
+Consider taking a class and increasing your knowledge.
 Make a plan and leave a copy with a family member, friend or neighbor.
-Exercise common sense.
 Drinking and operating a boat?
 Bad idea.
 Speeding?
 Bad idea.
 Having a good time while being safe?
 Great idea.